Kid-Friendly Charcuterie Board

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-What Categories Should I Include?
+What Categories Should I Include to Make a Good Charcuterie Board?

 My picky eater daughter tried foods from every category, although she would have just eaten the cheese if I allowed her to.